 11. Make sure you purchase Mexican car insurance.
 You are generally not covered in any way through your U.S. company when you drive in any other country.

 12. Most travel insurance policies cover driving.
-In case you’re wondering Should I get Travel Insurance?… The answer is hell yes!
-I have a whole page of this website dedicated to travel insurance, because it’s just that important — maybe even more so when traveling during the pandemic.
+In case you’re wondering Should I get travel insurance for Mexico?… The answer is hell yes!
+There’s a whole page of this website dedicated to travel insurance, because it’s just that important — maybe even more so when traveling during the pandemic.

-The largest bus company is ADO, and you can take one straight from Cancun Airport to the main bus station in Downtown Tulum.
-Prices will of course vary, but figure about $650 pesos ($32) for a one-way ticket, which you may want to consider buying online here.
+The largest bus company in Mexico is ADO, and you can take one straight from Cancun Airport to the main bus station in Downtown Tulum.
+Prices will vary, should generally be less than $300 pesos ($15) for a one-way ticket, which you can buy online here.

 Once you arrive in Downtown Tulum, walk outside and grab a taxi to your accommodation, or if it’s close by, you can walk.
-If you’re taking a taxi, note that you must negotiate the fare before entering the taxi.
-Pro tip: There’s no Uber in Tulum, but there’s always taxis outside of the bus station.
+If you’re taking a taxi, note that you must agree on the fare before entering the taxi.
+Keep in mind there’s no Uber in Tulum, but there are always taxis waiting outside of the bus station.

-Now that you know know how to get to Tulum from Cancun Airport, let’s get to know Tulum’s main areas so you can decided where you want to stay.
+Now that you know know how to get to Tulum from Cancun Airport, let’s get to know the town’s main areas so you can decide where to stay in Tulum.